1 person favorited this theater

 Built for independent operators Cohen & Rafer, the Majestic Cinema opened on 22nd August 1936 with Jack Buchanan & Fay Wray in "When Knights Were Bold".
 The facade has large, decorative arched windows which allowed daylight into the circle lounge.
-Seating was provided for 1,100 in the stalls and 500 in the circle.
+Seating was provided for 1,600, with 1,100 in the stalls and 500 in the circle.

 It was taken over by the Oscar Deutsch Odeon Theatres Ltd. chain in 1943 and was re-named Odeon on 7th July 1945.
 It was converted by the Rank Organisation into a triple screen cinema (their 2nd such conversion) from 24th December 1972 with 457 seats in the former circle and two screens in the former rear stalls area seating 102 & 106.
 Two new projection rooms were constructed downstairs.

 The Playhouse was closed on 7th July 2006, but was re-opened two months later under new management.
 It was taken over by Kino Holdings who operate the nearby Kino Cinema, Hawkhurst.
 In February 2007, they were granted a 25-year lease to operate the building and the name reverted back to Stag Theatre, with the cinemas known as Kino.
 Due to financial problems, it was closed in July 2008.
 It was re-opened in 2009.